How is online learning different?

 Be sure to also review the information provided at Getting Started.

 There is no difference between the tuition and fees for online and traditional classes.
 These are mandated by the State.
 Information about other student fees is posted on the Student Fees webpage.
 CA residency requirements (for fee purposes) are the same for regular classes and online classes.

-The Student ID Card Fee, Student Representation Fee and Registration Support Fee are not required and are voluntary.
+The Student ID Card Fee and Student Representation Fee are not required and are voluntary.
 To opt out of the Student Body Fee, you may do so by requesting the form and faxing it to Student Services prior to the second week of the quarter.
-To opt out of the Registration Support Fee or Student Representation Fee, you must do so in person at the Admissions Offices at either Foothill campus prior to the second week of the quarter.
+Students who do not wish to pay the optional fees must submit a request by email to FoothillFeeWaiver@fhda.edu.
+The waiver must be submitted during the registration period and is valid for the applicable term.